Law clerk: India

-The work profile of the law clerks vary as per the judges who they work under.
-Generally it involves preparing summary opinions and briefs for the Special Leave Petitions listed for the Miscellaneous Days (i.e., Monday and Friday).
-On the Non-Miscellaneous Days it involves attending Court proceedings and preparing notes for the arguments advanced by the counsels on matters listed.
-They also assist the judges in drafting of the judgments and orders by supplementing it with research and case analysis.
+The work profile of the law clerks varies as per the judges who they work under.
+Generally, it involves preparing summary opinions and briefs for the Special Leave Petitions listed for the Miscellaneous Days (i.e., Monday and Friday).
+On the Non-Miscellaneous Days, involve attending Court proceedings and preparing notes for the arguments advanced by the counsels on matters listed.
+They also assist the judges in drafting the judgments and orders by supplementing it with research and case analysis.

-In 2014, the Supreme Court increased the monthly stipend of law clerks / research assistants from Rs 25,000 to Rs 30,000, with a hike to Rs 32,000 for clerks who stay for longer than a year.
+In 2014, the Supreme Court increased the monthly stipend of law clerks/research assistants from Rs 25,000 to Rs 30,000, with a hike to Rs 32,000 for clerks who stay for longer than a year.
 For the 2012-13 session each law clerk at the Supreme Court was paid a stipend of Rs 25,000 per month, which may be increased further in the next year.
 Till 2009–2010 each law clerk at the Supreme Court of India was being paid Rs.
 20,000 per month.

 In addition to this, students from law colleges all over the country are given the opportunity to act as 'legal trainees' under Supreme Court judges during their vacation periods.
 The institution of law clerks is still a recent development in the context of the Indian judiciary.
 Anecdotal references indicate that some justices are hesitant to rely on 'law clerks' on account of concerns with confidentiality, especially in politically sensitive disputes.
 However, their services are heavily relied on to go through the written submissions in order to prepare for the preliminary hearings that are held to decide whether a case should be admitted for a regular hearing on merits.
 In recent years, the contributions of law clerks to research for judicial opinions have become increasingly evident on account of increasing references to foreign precedents and academic writings.